cabforum/servercert/docs/BR.md

 b.
 Certificate Field: subject:organizationName (OID 2.5.4.10)
 Required/Optional: Required
-Contents: This field MUST be present and the contents MUST contain either the Subject CA's name or DBA as verified under Section 3.2.2.2.
+Contents: This field MUST be present and the contents MUST contain either the CA's name or DBA as verified under Section 3.2.2.2.
 The CA may include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g., if the official record shows "Company Name Incorporated", the CA MAY use "Company Name Inc." or "Company Name".

 c.
 Certificate Field: subject:countryName (OID: 2.5.4.6)
 Required/Optional: Required